AugustinMauroy/scholarsuite/docs/Prisma.md

 - `userId`: identifier of the user responsible for recording the attendance
 - `academicYearId`: identifier of the academic year of the attendance record
 - `timeSlotId`: identifier of the time slot of the attendance record
+- `groupId`: identifier of the group of the attendance record
 - `processed`: indicates if the attendance record has been processed
 - `notified`: indicates if the attendance record has been notified
 - `changedBy`: identifier of the user who made the change